-The Authority has one equity investment in Louisiana Fund I, L.P. which is reported at fair value.
+The Authority has two equity investments, one in Louisiana Fund I, L.P. and the other in Louisiana Fund II, L. P. which are reported at cost and adjusted for net investment income or loss.
 Subsequent adjustments to values will reflect meaningful third-party transactions in the private market or at fair market value reflecting, in any event, the investment's marketability, the business and prospects of the issuer of the investment and other relevant factors.